EcoDynIZW/d6/README.md

   - *EcoDynIZW Basic*: Template for a basic Rmarkdown research report (mostly empty)
-  - *EcoDynIZW Data*: Template for a Rmarkdown research report for data import and cleaning
+  - *EcoDynIZW Data*: Template for an Rmarkdown research report for data import and cleaning

 #